schuchert/schuchert.github.io/_posts/2024-03-23-SoSTaiChiPoseNotesDay7.md

 response has kicked it.
 It takes that amount of time to clear the various stress hormones injected into the bloodstream.

 Personal Experience:

-** TAKE time getting out of this.
-It would be easy after doing this pose to tear your QL (Quadratus Lumborum) if you turn back too fast.
+TAKE time getting out of this.
+It would be easy after doing this pose to tear your lower back / QL (Quadratus Lumborum) if you turn back too fast.
 In a 5-minute twister, I take 30 - 45 seconds to come out.
-You cannot come out too slowly. **
+You cannot come out too slowly.